-In 2010-11, Zoo Pride volunteers donated 43,950 hours to the Society and the Zoo.
+Zoo Pride volunteers donate more than 54,000 hours to the Society and the Zoo annually.
 Zoo Pride celebrated its 35th anniversary in 2010.
 Meet some of our volunteers here.

 Zoological Society Education Programs

 Throughout the year, the Zoological Society brings exceptional animal, environmental and science-based educational opportunities to children, adults and families.
-These programs are held in the Karen Peck Katz Conservation Education Center, the ZSM’s eight-classroom building on Zoo grounds.
-The programs help people develop an understanding of wildlife and some of the environmental challenges the Earth faces.
+These programs are held in the Karen Peck Katz Conservation Education Center, the Society’s eight-classroom building on Zoo grounds.
+The programs help people of all ages develop an understanding of wildlife and some of the environmental challenges the earth faces.

-In the last quarter-century, the ZSM has made far-reaching contributions to conservation -- around the world and at the Zoo.
-Many of the animals that are in immediate danger of extinction -- apes, rhinos, tigers – have a better chance for survival thanks to the ZSM.
-Please go here for an archive of stories on the ZSM’s conservation projects.
+In the last quarter-century, the Society has made far-reaching contributions to conservation – around the world and at the Zoo.
+Many of the animals that are in immediate danger of extinction – apes, rhinos, tigers – have a better chance for survival thanks to the Society.
+Please go here for an archive of stories on the Society’s conservation projects.

-As part of its efforts to save the bonobo (a rare ape), the ZSM has established a research station in the Democratic Republic of Congo and headquarters in Kinshasa, the capital.
-Dr. Gay Reinartz, the ZSM's conservation coordinator, heads the Bonobo and Congo Biodiversity Initiative, a diverse range of programs that help bonobos and the people who share their habitat in the Congo.
+As part of its efforts to save the bonobo (a rare ape), the Society has established a research station in the Democratic Republic of Congo and headquarters in Kinshasa, the capital.
+Dr. Gay Reinartz, the Society's conservation coordinator, heads the Bonobo and Congo Biodiversity Initiative, a diverse range of programs that help bonobos and the people who share their habitat in the Congo.
 Please go here for details on this program.
-Dr. Reinartz also heads the Species Survival Plan for these great apes living at zoos, including the group of 15 bonobos at the Milwaukee County Zoo.
+Dr. Reinartz also heads the Species Survival Plan for these great apes living at zoos, including the group of 23 bonobos at the Milwaukee County Zoo.

-Birds Without Borders – Aves Sin Fronteras® (BWB-ASF), the ZSM's international conservation-research-education project, wrapped up its major missions in spring 2009.
-This program ran for nearly 12 years, studying the declining numbers of songbirds on both their breeding grounds in Wisconsin and their wintering homes in Belize, Central America.
+Birds Without Borders – Aves Sin Fronteras® (BWB-ASF), the Society's international conservation-research-education project, wrapped up its major missions in spring 2009.
+This program ran for nearly 12 years, studying the declining numbers of songbirds on both their breeding grounds in Wisconsin and their wintering homes in Belize in Central America.
 Staff published reports that give practical tips to landowners on how to manage their land to benefit birds.
 The reports are available online here.
-BWB-ASF Belize staff also explored more than half of the 6,125-acre Runaway Creek Nature Preserve owned by the Foundation for Wildlife Conservation, Inc. (FWC), the ZSM's partner.
+BWB-ASF Belize staff also explored more than half of the 6,125-acre Runaway Creek Nature Preserve owned by the Foundation for Wildlife Conservation, Inc. (FWC).
 In the future, BWB-ASF will continue under the FWC.